MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/improve-portal-search-faceted-search.md

 ---
-title: "Use faceted search to improve portal search in Dynamics 365 | MicrosoftDocs"
+title: "Use faceted search to improve portal search in Dynamics 365 for Customer Engagement | MicrosoftDocs"
 description: "Instructions to enable or disable faceted search." ms.custom:
   - dyn365-portal